mlitola/HeroesWakeup/README.md

 ### Resources and templates
 There are  graphics templates that can be used for making custom grahics.
-Included also an alarm music clip..
+Included also an alarm music clip.

 ### Running the binary:
 Run from the command line i.e.